betomoedano/betomoedano/README.md

 # Hi, I'm Beto 👋
-### I am a passionate Software Developer who enjoys spending countless hours coding.
+### I am a passionate Software Developer who enjoys spending countless hours coding
-- 💡  I have an entrepreneurial spirit and love learning new technologies.
+- 💡  I have an entrepreneurial spirit and love learning new technologies
 - 👨🏻‍💻 I’m currently helping thousands of developers to master React and React Native throw my Platform [**Code with Beto**](https://codewithbeto.dev/learn) and my [**YouTube Channel**](https://www.youtube.com/c/BetoMoedano/featured)
-- ♟ Fun fact: I like to play chess even though I'm not so good.
+- ♟ Fun fact: I like to play chess even though I'm not so good
 - 🔍 Learn more about me [**here**](https://codewithbeto.dev/blog/about-me)

 ### Connect with me